-My name is Jason Nemrow and I must admit that my parents are Mormons and that I was brought into the Church of Jesus Christ of Latter-Day Saints as a child.
-In most cases and with most people, this would basically explain why someone "belongs" to something - just to honor our parents and heritage.
+My name is Jason Nemrow and I must admit that my parents are latter-day saints and that I was brought into the Church of Jesus Christ of Latter-Day Saints as a child.
+In most cases and with most people, this would basically explain why someone "belongs" to something - just to honor our parents and heritage, which is reason enough.
 If you have spent any time with me at all, you would know that I am rarely motivated by tradition and I never follow a crowd simply for its own sake.
 I don't even like crowds.
-I also find traditionalism to often be mindless and I refuse to do anything in a mindless way.
+I also find traditionalism to often be mindless and I avoid doing anything in a mindless way.

-Although I began as a Mormon at the direction of my parents, I most certainly am not a Mormon today to please them, anyone else, or to do service to a tradition.
-I am a Mormon because God has told me that the Book of Mormon was written and translated by men inspired by Him and that it contains information that God wants us to know and live by.
+Although I pursue religion in the same manner as my parents have, I most certainly am not a latter-day saint today to please them, anyone else, or to do service to some tradition.
+I am a latter-day saint because God has told me that the Book of Mormon was written and translated by men inspired by Him and that it contains information that God wants us to know and live by.
 My devotion to the Church of Jesus Christ of Latter-Day Saints as an individual begins exactly there.

 Let me tell you the circumstances surrounding my encounter with God.

 Traditionally, all latter-day saint boys go on a two-year mission for the Church.
 Of course, it is phrased more as a commandment from God to do so, but many do this more because of social pressure.
 If you read the previous section, you may know that I tend to ignore social pressure.